Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

-The Kansas City Chiefs (1-1) host the Los Angeles Chargers (1-1) on Sunday, September 26, 2021 in matchup between AFC West opponents at GEHA Field at Arrowhead Stadium.
-The Chargers are touchdown underdogs.
-The point total is 54.5.
+The Los Angeles Chargers (1-1) are touchdown underdogs in a road AFC West matchup with the Kansas City Chiefs (1-1) on Sunday, September 26, 2021 at GEHA Field at Arrowhead Stadium.
+The game's point total is 54.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.